Dimitar47/Projects/README.md

 # 🌌 Nasa Asteroid Explorer

-Nasa Asteroid Explorer is a C#/.NET application that fetches and displays data from NASA's Near-Earth Object Web Service (NeoWs) API.
+Nasa Asteroid Explorer is a C#/.NET application that fetches and displays data from NASA's Near-Earth Object Web Service (NeoWs) API - https://api.nasa.gov/.
 The app retrieves asteroids passing near Earth for a given date range and shows the Astronomy Picture of the Day with support for past periods.

 ## 🧱 Project Structure